Point-and-shoot interface

-A point-and-shoot interface is an efficient object-oriented, text-based interface, usually presented on a non-GUI platform such as DOS or mainframe computers.
+A point-and-shoot interface is an efficient text-based interface, usually presented on a non-GUI platform such as mainframe computers.

 In a point-and-shoot, many objects are displayed in a list, and to the left of each object is an input field.
 The operator interacts by moving the cursor to the desired object and marking it by typing a letter or number which represents a command or function.

 Example

 An example of a point-and-shoot is presented here (the computer is an IBM System/36):